 HYMN CXXXVII.
 Mitra-Varuna.

-these gladdening drops are blent with milk, these Soma-drops
+gladdening drops are blent with milk, these Soma-drops which

-out this juice, Mitra and Varuna, pressed out this Soma
+The men pressed out this juice, Mitra and Varuna, pressed out this Soma for your drink.

 HYMN CLI.
 Mitra and Varuna